Customer retention emails are designed to help customers understand the value of a product, prompt engagement, and reduce churn rate.

 Calm: Stress-Free Design

+This email design offers lots of white space, which works well.
 Noise, chaos and clutter cause stress.
-Space, order and emptiness promote calm.
+Space and order promote calm.
 It makes perfect sense that a meditation app would utilize white space in their emails.
-It makes it easy for the recipient to focus and eliminates the overwhelming feeling that some emails create.
+It makes it easy for the recipient to focus on the key points and benefits, eliminating the overwhelming feeling that some emails create.

 ClickInsights: A Product Demonstration

-ClickInsights, a one-click email survey tool, has the opportunity to demonstrate how their tool works within their retention emails.
+ClickInsights, a one-click email survey tool, has the opportunity to demonstrate how their tool works within their customer retention emails.
 Clicking a link tracks an event that can be used to trigger another email and record data about the user.
-It’ the type of email marketing that can create an “aha” moment for the recipient.
+This type of email can help new customers reach the ‘aha moment’.

 The message is short and sweet.
-It’s purpose is primarily to give users an idea of how they could use the tool for their own marketing.
-The simplicity and plain text design makes this message easy to read and respond to.
+Its purpose is primarily to give users an idea of how they could use the tool for their own marketing.
+The simplicity and plain text design make this message easy to read and respond to.

 Disqus: In Between Two Actions

-It’s hard to know the exact formula for triggered emails, but in this case I know exactly why I received this email.
-I started the process of adding Disqus to a new site but never finished.
+I received an email from Disqus after I had started the process of adding Disqus to a new site but never finished.